SenseLogic/PENDOWN/README.md

 ## Extensibility

-Tags can be defined or redefined with a special modifier : `!`.
+The special modifier `!` allows to define new tags and override predefined tags.

 The dollar character in the tag definition will be replaced by the tag attributes.